ioos/ioos-atn-data/_docs/ndbc-gts.md

 ### Pre-processing Steps

 For each available profile:
-- Read the source data file (Parquet or netCDF)
+- Read the source data file (Parquet) as a dataframe
 - Extract a single target profile
 - Coerce depth (z) values to numeric
 - Remove duplicate (profile, time, depth) records